cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

       h'4 86 56c 6c6f
         20776 f726c64'

-## Text in binary strings {#textbin}
+## Text in byte string notation {#textbin}

 Diagnostic notation notates Byte strings in one of the {{?RFC4648}}
 base encodings,, enclosed in single quotes, prefixed by >h< for base16, >b32< for base32, >h32< for base32hex, >b64< for base64 or
 base64url.
-Quite often, binary strings carry bytes that are meaningfully interpreted as UTF-8 text.
+Quite often, byte strings carry bytes that are meaningfully interpreted as UTF-8 text.
 Extended Diagnostic Notation allows the use of single quotes without a prefix to express byte strings with UTF-8 text; for instance, the following are equivalent: